Understanding how to submit a claim

 As you're using your health plan, you may wonder how and why you may need to submit a claim.
 If you get your health insurance through your employer, here are some tips to help guide you.

 In most cases, when you go to a network provider, you will not need to submit a claim for your care.
 However, there are a few occasions where submitting a claim on your own may be required, in order for you or the provider to receive reimbursement.
 Some examples include:1

-Submitting your claims on myuhc.com® is a breeze.
-Log in and click the “Claims & Accounts” tab, then click the “Submit a Claim” tab.
-There, you’ll be able to select the corresponding “Online Submission Form” to begin the process for your claim.
+Sign in to your health plan account and go to the “Claims & Accounts” tab, then select the “Submit a Claim” tab.
+There, you’ll be able to select the Medical Claims Submission form to download and print.

-Once your claim form is complete, mail your form with the claim details and receipts to the address on the back of your health plan ID card.
+After you print and complete the Medical Claims Submission form, mail it with the claim details and receipts to the address on your health plan ID card.

 - Be sure to complete all of the applicable fields on the form.
 Ask your provider for the Provider Information or have them fill it out for you.